 The Ethics Committee

-The ethics committee at The Pet Professional Guild consists of the Chair and Vice Chair of the Membership Committee and The Guild President.
-The key role of the ethics committee is to investigate all reported ethics violations.
+The ethics committee at The Pet Professional Guild consists of a committee Chair and three other PPG members.
+The key role of the Ethics Committee is to investigate all reported ethics violations.

 How To Report an Ethics Violation

 Reports of alleged membership violations will be handled according to this policy.
-Alleged violations must be limited to the guilds, vision, mission, pledge, key values and professional ethics, collectively referred to as The Guiding Principles.
-The responsibility for the investigation of alleged membership violations is designated to the Chair and Co Chair of the Membership Committee in cooperation and coordination with the President.
+Alleged violations must be limited to the Guild’s, vision, mission, pledge, key values and professional ethics, collectively referred to as The Guiding Principles.
+The responsibility for the investigation of alleged membership violations is designated to the Chair and committee members of the ethics committee.

 1. Filing a report of an alleged membership violation